 Boil 4 cups of the herb (chopped up) with 4 cups of boiling water.
 Let it simmer for twenty minutes.
 Add lime or lemon for taste and drink.
 It’s great chilled, as well!

-Or…if you are into darker reads, check out Manic Kingdom.
+Or…if you are into darker reads that are true stories, check out my book, Manic Kingdom.